BenAlheit/niven/README.md

 ## Minimal usage example

-There are a few simple steps to profiling a program using niven:
+There are a few simple steps to profiling a program using Niven:
  - Include the Timer header file `#include <niven/Timer.h>`
     * This will create a static Timer object named `nivenTimer` -- you should not have a variable named `nivenTimer` anywhere else in your project.
  - Put anything to be timed between the calls `nivenTimer.start()` and `nivenTimer.end()`; that is, a skeleton program should look as follows: